 This is clearly unsustainable.
 Upsurge in consumer demand by the billions that are entering new middle class is causing what the World Bank has described as a “potential time bomb".
 And natural resources prices are increasing, since Y2K erasing a century’s worth of declines with the last decade seeing the highest price volatility in the past 100 years.
 Indeed there are strong reasons for change.

-Click here for an interactive diagram of the Circular Economy
+Click here for an interactive diagram of a Circular Economy.

-To understand how this works let’s look at the following core Circular Economy principles.
+To understand how this works let’s look its core principles.

-- A separation between biological and technical components in the economy.
-Biological components that decompose back to the earth circle very differently from Technical components made from durable materials.
+- Separation between biological and technical components in the economy.
+Biological components that decompose back to the earth circle very differently from technical components made from durable materials.

-- Products are designed for cycles of dis-assembly and reuse, so there is no waste.
+- Products designed for cycles of dis-assembly and reuse, so there's no waste.
 This obviously sets it apart from today’s model where large amounts of embedded energy and labor are lost at the end of a products life.

-- The energy required to fuel these cycles is renewable, to reduce energy supply risks, as well as to be easier on the planet.
+- Use of renewable energy to reduce energy supply risks, and to be easier on the planet.